roadrunner-server/docs/app-server/systemd.md

 WantedBy = default.target
 ```

-Where is
+{% endcode %}

+Where:

 - `/usr/local/bin/rr` - path to the RoadRunner binary file
 - `/var/www/.rr.yaml` - path to the RoadRunner configuration file

-> **Warning**
+{% hint style="warning" %}
-> These paths are just examples, and the actual paths may differ depending on the specific
+These paths are just examples, and the actual paths may differ depending on the specific
-> server configuration and file locations.
+server configuration and file locations.
 You should update these paths to match the actual paths used in your server
-> setup.
+setup.
+{% endhint %}

 You should also update the `ExecStart` option with your own configuration and save the file with a suitable name,
 such as `rr.service`.
 Usually, such user unit files are located in the `.config/systemd/user/` directory.
 To enable the
 service, you should run the following commands:

+{% code %}

 ```bash
 systemctl enable --user rr.service
 ```

+{% endcode %}

 and

+{% code %}

 ```bash
 systemctl start rr.service
 ```

+{% endcode %}

 This will start RoadRunner as a daemon on the server.